MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/overview.md

 # Reliable web app pattern

-The reliable web app pattern provides implementation guidance to replatform web apps moving from on-premises to the cloud.
-The pattern focuses on minimal code changes, managed services, and reliability design patterns to you rapidly adopt the cloud.
+The reliable web app pattern provides implementation guidance to re-platform web apps moving from on premises to the cloud.
+The reliable web app pattern focuses on minimal code changes you need to make for your web app to be successful in the cloud.
+It shows you how to take advantage of managed services and implement key reliability design patterns so you can rapidly adopt the cloud to meet business needs.

 [![Diagram showing the principles of the reliable web app pattern](images/reliable-web-app-overview.png)](images/reliable-web-app-overview.png)